Authorities: Potosi woman severely injured in head-on crash with semi

-DICKEYVILLE, Wis. -- Authorities said a Potosi woman was severely injured in a head-on crash with a semi early this morning near Dickeyville.
+DICKEYVILLE, Wis. — Authorities said a Potosi woman was severely injured in a head-on crash with a semi Friday morning near Dickeyville.

 Klein’s vehicle struck a semi-tractor trailer driven by Kallen Faas, 29, of La Crosse.
 The release said Klein had to be extricated from the vehicle and sustained serious injuries.